Gleyder42/Gleyder42/README.md

 ###

-<p align="left">My name is Eric, and I am a Software Engineering student from Germany with a focus on backend development.</p>
+<p align="left">My name is Eric, and I am a Software Engineering student from Germany studying in the Netherlands with a focus on backend development.</p>

 ###